 • Multi-outlet wiring and troubleshooting

-Unlike standard breakers in your electrical panel, GFCI breakers cover the entire circuit, making them ideal for older homes or high-load areas.
+Unlike standard breakers in your electrical panel, GFCI breakers protect the entire circuit by monitoring electrical current and disconnecting power when they detect abnormal current flow.
+They provide circuit-wide shock protection, making them ideal for older homes, high-load areas, and locations that require enhanced electrical safety.

 GFCI outlets wear out over time.
 Signs you need replacement: